Consular Processing

 Should You Leave the United States For Consular Processing?

 In most instances, the beneficiary of an immigrant petition must go through consular processing outside of the United States at an embassy or consular office.
 If you are already in the U.S., you may be eligible for an adjustment of status.
 However, many immigrants are not eligible for this procedure.
 Especially if they have overstayed their current visa or are in the country illegally.
 Immigrants who have stayed in the United States illegally for more than 180 days, should not leave the country for consular processing.
 If they do, they may be barred from reentering the U.S. for three to ten years.
-If you are in this situation, it is best to connect with an immigration attorney as there are waivers that you can apply for.
+If you are in this situation, it is best to contact an immigration attorney as there are waivers that you can apply for.
 However, it is a very complex process that is not guaranteed.

 How to Prepare for the Consular Interview

-The consular interview is one of the final stages to complete before you receive your visa and green card.
-First, you will be required to schedule as well as attend your medical examination.
-It must be completed by an embassy approved physician.
-Second, review all pre-interview instructions given to you and register courier services.
-The courier services are used to return visas and passports after the interview is completed.
-Third, bring all required documents to the interview.
-If you forget any document required for the processing of your visa will not be completed.
-This will cause a delay in the process.
 Lastly, review all additional information provided by the U.S. Embassy or Consular office.
 During the interview, it is imperative that you answer every question honestly.
 If you are unsure of an answer, no matter how trivial the question is, just let them know that you don’t know the answer.
 Any false statements can result in the denial of your application.

 When to Contact an Immigration Attorney?

 Many people going through Consular Processing in Florida find that obtaining a Green Card is a long, complex and difficult process.
 Any mistake made can result in the denial or delay of your application.
 Whether you are applying for a visa to start a new career, join family, or escape an oppressive situation, it is advised that you work with an experienced immigration attorney.
-The attorneys at Florida Immigration Law Counselwill assess your situation and offer help and guidance on consular processing in Florida.
+The attorneys at U.S. Immigration Law Counsel will assess your situation and offer help and guidance on consular processing in Florida.